 - Act as far as possible as an agency for the promotion and sale of THE CRISIS.
 No publicity shall be released without first being approved by the President of the Unit.

-The Convention Planning Committee is chaired by Loretta Winters.
+The Convention Planning Committee is chaired by Crystal Charley, Southern Burlington County.

 The Convention Planning Committee is coordinates and host the Annual State Convention.

-The Criminal Justice Committee Chair is Melvin Warren.
+The Criminal Justice Committee Chair is Melvin Warren, Warren/Sussex.

 The Committee on Criminal Justice shall work to advance the Smart and Safe Campaign at the state and local levels by promoting alliances, research, legislation and initiatives that will reform criminal justice policies and advocate for public safety as a civil right.